 Welcome to Camp!

 However safari accommodation cannot be so easily compared so we give some tips on what to expect below.
-The images show examples of different sizes of lodge or camp at varying standards and budget levels.
+The images show examples of different sizes of lodges or camps at varying standards and budget levels.

 (This page is picture-heavy so please be patient if it takes a while to load!)